 International Health Insurance

-KSU's international health insurance carrier, Chubb Insurance, has the ability to make payments for medical expenses directly to the health care facility in-country.
+KSU's global assistance and insurance program has the ability to make payments for medical expenses directly to the health care facility in-country.
 All KSU students have access to an International Health Insurance Card, which includes information on the payment process.
 In some cases participants will need to pay at the time of medical treatment and submit a claim to the university provider for reimbursement.
 For this reason all students are instructed to carry emergency funding, preferably in the form of a credit or ATM card, to pay for medical services they may need.
 Please remember to advise students to keep all medical receipts as these will be required for reimbursement from the insurance provider.
 Any questions on these processes can be directed to Education Abroad.

 Region-Specific Health Issues

 Faculty leaders and participants should familiarize themselves with specific health issues for the world regions to which they will travel.
 Issues of concern may include diphtheria/tetanus, Hepatitis A, Hepatitis B, HIV/AIDS, malaria, polio, rabies, SARS, typhoid, tuberculosis, yellow fever, Zika, or other diseases and conditions.
 Even if you have traveled to your destination previously, be aware that prevailing conditions can and often do change rapidly.
 Notices, precautions, and warnings of region-specific health issues are routinely updated on the websites for the Centers for Disease Control and Prevention and World Health Organization.

 Education Abroad recommends, and the Lafene Travel Clinic requests, that Lafene representatives present region-specific health information to your students at one of your pre-departure meetings.
 To arrange Lafene’s participation, simply contact Education Abroad at (785) 532-5990 or Lafene directly at (785) 532-6544.

 Additional Health Policies and Procedures